What You Need To Know About Summer Heat And Shingle Damage

 Check For Proper Ventilation In Your Roof & Attic

 The most common cause of heat damage is improper attic ventilation.
 Properly installed attic ventilation uses a series of intake and outtake vents to provide a consistent flow of air throughout the attic space of your home.
 This air circulation helps remove hot air and moisture from the attic, reducing the impact of temperature fluctuation and moisture inside the roofing system.

 Routine Roof Inspections

-Even the best ventilation system can still occur.
-This is why it is important to inspect your roof regularly.
-You should inspect your roof annually.
-If there are any signs of damage present during that inspection, schedule a professional inspection.
+Inspect your roof regularly to catch possible warning signs your roof may have poor ventilation.
+If there are any signs of damage present during that inspection, schedule a professional roof inspection.
 This will ensure that if there is any damage present, it can be diagnosed and repaired before it becomes extensive.